tocache/OctoPrint-Physical-Buttons/README.md

-# OctoPrint-Physical-Buttons
+# OctoPrint-Physical-Buttons v0.0.3

-This plugin allows you to add a physical Pause (Resume) button and an emergency Stop button to OctoPrint.
+This plugin allows you to add a physical Pause (Resume) button and an Stop (cancel command) button to OctoPrint.

+Code is based on **OctoPrint-Physical_Buttons** by **netlands** (https://github.com/netlands/OctoPrint-Physical-Buttons).

 Code is based almost completely on the **Octoprint-Filament plugin** by **ǝuıɥsuooɯ** (https://github.com/MoonshineSG/Octoprint-Filament).